camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 "Shuukran, thanks!"

-Eason asks them how to get gas.
+Austin asks them how to get gas.
 The red/green distinction is clarified: red is diesel, green is petrol.
 We're at the wrong station.
 The kids wish us good luck; the less-English-fluent passenger says _I love you_ as they depart - I'm not certain how much of that statement was lost in translation, but what's wrong with falling in love with a stranger? 💖 - we've all been there.

 All businesses shut down during the five daily calls to prayer.
 We have only three minutes to get to a green station before the noon prayer.
 We don't make it.
 Crackly loudspeakers come alive.
 I hear the muezzin calling from a nearby minaret, beckoning the faithful to visit the nearest mosque.

-Eason waits in the car at the green gas station while I scramble up a scraggly escarpment to get a view of the Nejran valley.
+Austin waits in the car at the green gas station while I scramble up a scraggly escarpment to get a view of the Nejran valley.
 Brown, denuded hills tumble into bouldery valleys.
 Trees cling desperately onto the sides of sandy plateaus.
 I notice a goat far away chewing a mouthful of grass, and the goat turns and notices me.
 I sneak off behind some boulders to take a piss, painfully aware that being caught with my genitals out in Saudi Arabia is probably punishable by some kind of torture.

 Prayer ends.
 A feeling fills the valley that's reminiscent of the fleeting calm you experience in the final _savasana_ moments of a yoga class.
 We fill up.